JatinArutla/Capstone-Project/README.md

 # Capstone_Project

-### Predicting the best location for business startups in a particular neighborhood.
+### Predicting the best location for business startups in a particular neighborhood using K-Means clustering.